 - Complications of fertility treatment [minimum of 2 cases required]

-Pelvic Organ Prolapse; Anorectal Disorders; Special Considerations
+Pelvic Organ Prolapse; Urinary Tract Injury; Special Considerations

 - Surgical treatment of prolapse – apical suspension – vaginal